 Step 1

 A disciplined comparison of active and passive approaches focused on skill requirements, behavior risk, and long-term consistency.

 The right choice is not ideological.
-It depends on time commitment, repeatable edge, and whether your process survives drawdowns without rule-breaking.
+It depends on time commitment, repeatable edge, cost discipline, and whether your process survives drawdowns without rule-breaking.
+Use this comparison to decide whether active decisions deserve capital, whether passive exposure should be the default, and what evidence would justify changing the mix.

+Step 1